afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 achieved using a simple closure.
 The only advantage of this formulation is that new types can be created only using the `Parse` constructor; using a function, one would have to declare a function type such as `ParseState -> Either String (Int, ParseState)`.
+Also, the destruction of the `Parse` constructor can be avoided by exporting only the type constructor.
 The big mystery for me here was what the heck the `a` argument here is -- one point where the Haskell pattern of single-letter argument names fails.
 The use of the `Parse` type in the parsers that follow in this chapter reveal that `a` stands for the output of the previous parsing step, such as an int or a byte.

 A sample parser where we can see the Parser type in action is the identity parser which returns whatever it is given.
 Here are the